TUdby/RSA-Educational/README.md

  <img src="imgs/8.
 ChineseRemainderTheorem/ExampleProcess1.png">
 </p>

+To make sense of why we started like this, say that in the mod 5 section put a number that will reduce to 3, but in the mod 4 section we multiply whatever goes there by 5.
-In the mod 5 section, I want a number that will reduce to 3, but I also don’t want it to interfere with the mod 4 section (and vice versa).
-To stop it from interfering with the mod 4 section, I could multiply everything in the mod 5 section by 4.
-That way, when I reduce mod 4 it will reduce to zero.
-Likewise, I can put a five in the mod 4 section for a symmetric effect.
+If we reduced the whole number by five, the mod 5 section would reduce to three and the mod 4 section would reduce to 0, causing the whole expression to be 3 mod 5.
+Likewise, if I multiply the mod 5 section by 4 and make sure the mod 4 section has a number that reduces to 2 mod 4, then the entire section will reduce to 2 mod 4.
+After we do this, we can gaurantee that we have found a candidate for x.

+In the following image we placed a 4 in the mod 5 section and a 5 in the mod 4 section, everything we put in these sections will be multiplied by these numbers, allowing us to zero out the other section when we reduce by either 4 or 5.

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/ExampleProcess2.png">